 I could blame those Raspberry Coconut-Almond Bars my husband keeps making (he who can eat cookies and brownies and still sport flat abs).
-I could blame fructan and fructose, and various unfriendly members of FODMAPs who may be the bottom line bloat culprit in my ongoing emulation of my halcyon pregnancy days (those of you with IBS symptoms despite going gluten-free might want to look into this fructose and polyol thing- it appears to have some merit).
+I could blame fructan and fructose, and various unfriendly members of FODMAPs who may be the bottom line bloat culprit in my ongoing emulation of my halcyon pregnancy days (those of you with IBS symptoms despite going gluten-free might want to look into this whole fructose blah blah polyol thing).

 But mostly I blame how much time I spend on the iMac.
 Sitting.
 Typing.
 Sitting some more.
 Social networking.
 The Internet is an amazing gift.
 But it is damn hard on the body.
 I'm vowing to get up and move more frequently.
 Shake my booty.
 Feel the burn.
 Or at least feel some heat.

 So just in case you're in the same mood, too.
 I've made a lighter version of the classic baked mac and cheese.

 I used gluten-free penne for the pasta.
 Organic soy milk and Smart Balance vegan "butter" for the cream sauce.
 Zucchini and garlic and chives for a flavor boost.
 And it was fab.
 Light.
 Creamy.